LunarLambda/quickterm.nvim/README.md

-# quickterm.nvim – Quick, reusable terminal buffers
+# quickterm.nvim

-Quickterm is a small Neovim plugin that allows you to quickly manipulate reusable terminal buffers.
+Quickterm is a small Neovim plugin that allows you to define reusable terminal buffers and toggle their visibility quickly.
+It supports on-demand evaluation of terminal options.

 ## Setup